saulobr88/ionic-my-movies/README.md

 # Ionic My Movies
 This is a simple app made with [Ionic Framework](http://ionicframework.com/).

-Using [The Movie DB API] (https://www.themoviedb.org), It allows user to search for any movie.
+Using [The Movie DB API](https://www.themoviedb.org), It allows user to search for any movie.

 ## Installation
 If you would like to download the code and try it for yourself: